1991–1992 Georgian coup d'état: Kitovani Leaves

-On 22 September, a group of several dozens of protesters begin a hungerstrike in front of Parliament but are violently dispersed by 250 presidential guards and around 200 "furies", women partisans of Gamsakhurdia.
-On the night of 22–23 September, the situation falls even further into violence when around 5,000 Gamsakhurdia supporters, led by deputy Avtandil Rtskhiladze, enter the headquarters of the NDP, where they face some 800 members of the opposition.
+Gamsakhurdia called his followers from the all provinces of Georgia to gather in Tbilisi and clear the streets from barricades.
+On 21 September, the government supporters launched an assault to clear the Rustaveli Avenue from the barricades blocking the street.
+On 22 September, a group of several dozens of protesters who were on hungerstrike in front of Parliament were violently dispersed by 250 presidential guards and around 200 "furies", women partisans of Gamsakhurdia.
+On the night of 22–23 September, the situation fell even further into violence when around 5,000 Gamsakhurdia supporters, led by deputy Avtandil Rtskhiladze, entered the headquarters of the NDP, where they faced some 800 members of the opposition.